python/cpython/Doc/library/xmlrpc.server.rst

 .. class:: CGIXMLRPCRequestHandler([allow_none[, encoding]])

    Create a new instance to handle XML-RPC requests in a CGI environment.
-The *allow_none* and *encoding* parameters are passed on to  :mod:`xmlrpclib` and control the XML-RPC responses that will be returned  from the server.
+The *allow_none* and *encoding* parameters are passed on to :mod:`xmlrpc.client` and control the XML-RPC responses that will be returned from the server.

 .. class:: SimpleXMLRPCRequestHandler()